piuswong-multiverse/inventoryApp-onboarding/README.md

 17. Create Update/Patch item functionality
     * Front-end: Button to edit single item, form to edit item fields
     * API in back-end to update records -- start with basics (non-associated attributes)
-    * Incorporate associated attrivutes (i.e. "categories" in this project)
+    * Incorporate associated attributes (i.e. "categories" in this project)
         * Testing: Jest tests, but also use front-end
         * Extra:  Negative testing, bulk testing using random data generator data
+        * Extra: Proper routing when finishing editing data